bahtiyartan/troia/docs/27Transactions.rst

 Transactions and Scope
 ----------------------

 Transaction is the only structure that is able to execute TROIA codes.
 In other words, to run a TROIA code at least one transaction must be opened in server side.
-Also, transactions are able to store store variables defined in TROIA applications.
+Also, transactions are able to store variables defined in TROIA applications.
 A transaction is the largest scope of a TROIA variable.
 A variable which is defined as global, can be accessed by any dialog or class code which is running on transaction.

 Running & Calling Transactions